 Public lecture: Trying to outrun cancer

-This public lecture will be delivered by Dr Mhairi Morris, Senior Lecturer in Biochemistry at Loughborough University.
+This public lecture will be delivered by Dr Mhairi Morris, Senior Lecturer in Biochemistry at Loughborough University, on Wednesday 6th April at 5:30pm.
+The talk will discuss the benefits of exercise in the prevention and treatment of cancer.

 Contact and booking details